SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Next you will need to add a new `user` and `group` to the UAA Server database.

-Do NOT change the group name: `testgroup` as that is used for policy based authorization in the quick start sample.
+Do *not* change the group name: `testgroup` as that is used for policy based authorization in the quick start sample.
 Of course you can change the username and password to anything you would like.

 ```
 > # Add group `testgroup`